turingschool/curriculum/tutorials/javascript/jquery.markdown

 #### Redefining `:defaults`

-When the gem is loaded it automatically overrides Rails list of default JavaScripts.
+When the gem is loaded it automatically overrides Rails' list of default JavaScripts.
 In your layout you can use this include tag, like normal:

 ```
 <%= javascript_include_tag :defaults %>